Stanford Veteran Programs Are More Accessible Than You Think

 Housing Allowance

-The Monthly Housing Allowance (MHA) for Stanford’s ZIP code (94305) is approximately $3,800/month – among the highest in the nation due to Bay Area housing costs.
+The Monthly Housing Allowance (MHA) for Stanford’s ZIP code (94305) runs approximately $3,800/month — among the highest in the country because the Bay Area cost of living pushes up the DoD calculation.
+Here’s how that breaks down against actual living costs:

 Living Situation Estimated Cost MHA Coverage